-NEW MEXICO LEGISLATURE PASSES LAW TO LIMIT SOLITARY FOR KIDS
+NEW MEXICO LEGISLATURE PASSES LAW TO LIMIT SOLITARY (April 2019)

-The bill also required quarterly reports from jails and prisons to the county commissions and the legislature, showing the demographic information for all inmates placed in solitary, how long they spent isolated and the reasons for it.
+The bill also required quarterly reports from jails and prisons to the county commissions and the legislature, showing the demographic information on the use of solitary.
 New Mexico does not currently track data on how many kids, or adults, are subjected to solitary confinement.
-The state Department of Children Youth and Families claims that it does not use solitary in its facilities but is not able to offer information about whether solitary is used in the seven county facilities where kids are held before trial.
+The state Department of Children Youth and Families claimed that it does not use solitary in its facilities but is not able to offer information about whether solitary is used in the seven county facilities where kids are held before trial.

 NEW MEXICO SUED SEVERAL TIMES FOR USING SOLITARY ON KIDS